HumanSignal/label-studio/docs/source/guide/ingress_config.md

 Configure ingress before or after setting up [persistent storage](persistent_storage.html), but before you [deploy Label Studio Enterprise](install_enterprise.html).

+!!! note
-> You only need to set up an ingress controller if you plan to deploy Label Studio Enterprise on Kubernetes.
+    You only need to set up an ingress controller if you plan to deploy Label Studio Enterprise on Kubernetes.

 ## Configure ingress for Amazon EKS